esteves25566/pycom-micropython-sigfox/README.md

 - gpy.bin_enc_0x1A0000 which has to be written at the ota_0 partition address (0x1A0000)

 *__Hint:__ on micropython interface, the method `pycom.ota_slot()` responds with the address of the next OTA partition available (either 0x10000 or 0x1A0000).*

+### ULab

+This release contains a ulab implementation by https://github.com/v923z/micropython-ulab.
+As this implementation can be too big to fit on a PYCOM or TTGO board, before the build process, it's possible to change the requirements of the build in the file esp32/ulab/code/ulab.h
+Check the micropython-ulab repository for more info.